 LiquidPlanner can do everything that a task management software can do—and much more.
 In the task management department, we help teams organize their work and collaborate more effectively.
 But LiquidPlanner is also a full-service PM tool for more complex project needs.
 Our automated scheduling engine provides realistic project plans and finish dates that reflect a constantly-changing project environment.

-Everyone working on projects is juggling priorities and often the head-scratching question can come down to: What’s my top priority and am I working on it?
-More often than not, you randomly select a project to start on because you know there’s a lot of work to get done and there isn’t time to waste!
+Everyone working on a project is juggling priorities and often come to the ever-challenging question: What’s my top priority and am I working on it?
+More often than not, you randomly select a project to start because you know there’s a lot of work to get done and there isn’t time to waste!

 How task management prioritizes work

 Prioritizing tasks within a task management tool is sometimes closer to a to-do list than a project schedule.
 In most task management tools, tasks and dates drive the schedule.
 This means you can organize tasks in priority order, but when priorities shift, these changes are not automatically reflected in the schedule.
-You can reprioritize plans all you like, but the changes don’t take into account the availability of people working on the tasks, so there’s no way of easily seeing if the re-prioritization is realistic based on available resources.
+You can reprioritize plans as you see fit, but the changes don’t take into account the availability of people working on the tasks.
+There’s no way of easily seeing if the re-prioritization is realistic based on available resources.

-Also, while some task management tools do offer a drag and drop, many only let you keep your tasks in priority order within checklists.
-This makes it impossible to prioritize tasks across projects and see the impact of one change across a portfolio of work—which is important for those of you who work on multiple projects at once.
+Also, while some task management tools offer a “drag and drop”, many only let you keep your tasks in priority order within checklists.
+This makes it impossible to prioritize tasks across projects and see the impact of one change across a portfolio of work—which is important for people working on multiple projects at once.

 How LiquidPlanner prioritizes work

 LiquidPlanner is driven by a priority-driven scheduling engine.
 This means that the priority of work items and the availability of resources assigned to each of these work items drives the schedule.
 So, every time a priority shifts, the schedule updates automatically to show how the entire plan is affected by that change, including how the reprioritization affects available resources.